xrrocha/sdynamic/README.md

 Yaml minimizes punctuation while enhancing readability:

 - No need to enclose property values or (the horror!) *property names* in quotation marks
-- No need to separate list elements with commas or enclosing them in brackets when using multi-line mode
+- No need to separate list elements with commas or enclosing lists in brackets when using multi-line mode
 - No need to verbosely mark the beginning and end of each property

 Additionally, SnakeYaml makes it possible to insert "true" objects that can then be referenced in code: